bhhnguyen/bhhnguyen.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    These are screenshots from <a href="https://2021.huntinality.com/puzzle/wah_street_bets.html">Wah Street Bets</a>, which was the final and probably most memorable puzzle from our event.
-For our finale puzzle, I helped develop an incremental (Cookie Clicker-style) game built around accumulating coins.
-However, there were 8 mini-puzzles embedded in various mechanics within the game, including a series of cryptic clues that marqueed across the screen intermittently, a series of nonograms that gave the players various speed boosts, and a word puzzle embedded in the names of upgrades and achievements.
+    These are screenshots from <a href="https://2021.huntinality.com/puzzle/wah_street_bets.html">Wah Street Bets</a>, the hunt's grand finale puzzle.
+For this puzzle, we developed an entire incremental (Cookie Clicker-style) game with an entire round of puzzles embedded within it.
 </div>

 <div class="row">